jymcheong/AutoTTP/README.md

 ![](screenshots/ALCmatrix.png)

 Each "Tactics" row is associated to a "Stage".
 If you look into the source tree, the folder structure reflects the matrix's Tactics column.
-The matrix in this case also mentioned respective controls for each offensive tactic.
+The matrix also mentioned respective controls for each offensive tactic.

 ## How does Procedure look like?